levywinnikes/nasa-webapp/README.md

 # NASA WebApp
+This is my first React project created some years ago.

 This web application consumes the NASA API (https://api.nasa.gov/) which provides daily photos and articles from NASA.
 It was last tested with Node.js version 14.17.3.